aikn/aikn.github.io/_posts/nlp-directions.md

 ---

-The focus was largely on editing of machine translation (MT) outputs to improve their quality.
+My focus was largely on editing of machine translation (MT) outputs to improve their quality.
 This included both interactive and automatic post-editing scenarios.
 The former includes user interactions to help tailor the outputs for better quality while the latter targets fixing specific errors patterns of the base MT model.

 * Interactive post-editing for verbosity controlled translation with Prabhakar Gupta, Anil Nelakanti, Grant M. Berry, Abhishek Sharma, in COLING Conference, 2022.
 Available at ACL.
 * Adapting Neural Machine Translation for Automatic Post-Editing with Abhishek Sharma, Prabhakar Gupta, in Conference on Machine Translation (WMT) 2021.
 Available at ACL.